PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 One of the best things you can do is to **stay away from them**.

-These are some of the still behaviors that will help you identify these type of people:
+These are some of the remaining behaviors that will assist you in identifying these people:

 ## Still Complaining

 > Complains won't change the outcome.

-Challenges in life are inevitable.
-They are like staircase of life.
-If you want to go higher you must be willing to climb them.
+Life is full of challenges.
+They resemble a life staircase.
+You must be willing to climb them if you want to move higher.

-Some people are not willing to deal with these challenges but expect change in their life.
-When things are not going on well for them instead of identifying the problem and looking out for ways to fix it, they will complain.
+Some people are unwilling to face these difficulties, but they do expect their lives to change.
+When things aren't going well for them, they will whine rather instead of addressing the issue and seeking solutions.

-Yesterday they complained, today they are complaining and tomorrow they will complain again.
-If you ask them about what they are doing to alleviate the problem, they are not going to be able to tell anything useful.
-Instead they will play blame games.
+They grumbled yesterday, they moaned today, and they will complain again tomorrow.
+If you ask them what they are doing to solve the problem, they will be unable to provide any relevant information.
+They will instead engage in blame games.

-Always blaming their problems on something or someone.
-And the funny part they will not look out for help but instead stay there and expect things to change.
+They are always blaming something or someone for their issues.
+And the irony is that instead of asking help, they will remain at the same place and expect things to change.

 ## Still Broke